d-flood/Apatosaurus/README.md

 # Apatosaurus

+Apatosaurus is live at [apatosaurus.io](https://www.apatosaurus.io)

+See the ["About"](https://www.apatosaurus.io/about/introduction/) pages for details about use, the tech stack, tutorials, and more.

 This is the open source rewrite of [Apparatus Explorer](https://www.apparatusexplorer.com/).

 This new version is more than an explorer.
-Its features will include
+Its features include
 - visualization
 - editing
 - publishing